BONUS: ACCESS TO PRINTABLE PDF CHECKLIST FILES INCLUDED

 The Wedding Cake is usually the centerpiece of all Weddings.
 The bigger and more beautiful, the better!
 Thankfully this tradition is no longer as popular, and couples have been doing smaller, more personal, sized cakes.
 This helps them save some more money.
 Before making a decision on how big, how small, and who you will get to make your cake, read this article written by “Here Comes the Guide”.
 It is full of tips on what to look for. http://www.herecomestheguide.com/wedding-party-ideas/detail/questions-to…

 When Looking for a DJ

 The music is a big part of most Weddings.
 It can either help make or break your wedding day.
 It is what helps set the tone, from the ceremony to the dance floor at weddings.
 Reading this article written by “Here Comes the Guide”, will give you the ability to make an informed decision when choosing the DJ for your wedding day. http://www.herecomestheguide.com/wedding-party-ideas/detail/questions-to…

-When Looking into a Potential Wine & Beer bar
+When Deciding on a Wine & Beer Bar

 Let’s face it, weddings cost a lot of money.
 Couples are always looking for ways to help cut the cost.
 Cash bars seem to be slowly becoming more popular, however, should couples do this on their wedding day?
 This article written by “Bride Box” gives good insights.
 You will even find a grocery list of about how much of each different kind of alcohol will you will need to buy with 150 people.
 Click the link to read the full blog. http://www.bridebox.com/blog/alcohol-at-wedding/